SouthEugeneRoboticsTeam/guidelines/Getting Started/IntelliJ.md

 From here, you will download the latest version of the IntelliJ Community Edition for your platform by clicking the "DOWNLOAD" button.

-Once downloaded, open the installer and go through the install proccess.
+Once downloaded, open the installer and go through the install process.
 Depending on your operating system, you may be required to enter an admin password to finish the installation.